ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 We’ll only use JavaScript to compile code, as the libraries for compiling code are JavaScript-based.
 However, after compiling is finalized, as long as we have our cell's **base64 output**, it is possible to use this compiled code in languages such as Go and others.

 First, we need to create two files: `wallet_v3.fc` and `stdlib.fc`.
-The compiler works with the stdlib.fc library.
-All necessary and basic functions, which correspond with the `asm` instructions were created in the library.
-The stdlib.fc file can be downloaded [here](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc).
-In the `wallet_v3.fc` file it is necessary to copy the code above.
+The compiler relies on the `stdlib.fc` library, which contains all the necessary basic functions corresponding to `asm` instructions.
+You can download the `stdlib.fc` file [here](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc).
+For the `wallet_v3.fc` file, copy the code from the repository.

 Now, we have the following structure for the project we are creating: